 We value and recognise the benefits of rewards for effort and achievement.
-For good work and learning attitude, the children receive Dojo points against these key areas.
-When they have received a specific number of points in each area they receive a certificate of achievement.
-Upon the collection of ten certificates (one in each skill) the child receives a Head teacher's certificate and a special prize.
-This is then presented in assembly, as recognition of sustained effort and achievement.
-Each teacher, in addition, nominates a weekly star of the week, a maths champion and English champion.
+For good work and learning attitude, the children receive Dojo points for displaying our values.
+Certificates are awarded weekly in assembly, as recognition of sustained effort and achievement.
+Each teacher, nominates a weekly star of the week, a Maths champion and English champion.